MrDave1999/dotenv.core/README.md

 The current directory is where the executable with its dependencies is located.

 Remember that if no encoding is specified to the `Load` method, the default will be `UTF-8`.
+Also, by default, the `Load` method does not overwrite the value of the environment variable.

 After you have loaded the .env file with the `Load` method, you can access the environment variables using the indexer of the `EnvReader` class:
 ```cs